 Using Your Textbook.
-We recommend that you read the assigned sections of the textbook prior to each whole class session.
+We recommend that you read the assigned sections of the textbook prior to each lecture.
 For the printed textbook, the sections to read are listed in the course schedule for the date of each lecture.
-In the online textbook, each section is identified by the date of a lecture, so you would read the section "3 Sept" before lecture the first week of classes.
+In the online textbook, each section is identified by the date of a lecture, so you would read the section "W Sep 4" before lecture the first week of classes.
 Take the time to carefully review the illustrations, equations, animations, videos, and graphs in the online textbook.
 Visualization is an important tool that chemists use to understand the world, especially when thinking about molecular structure.
 Try to make your reading an active process; keep track of those concepts that are confusing, so you will be able to pay especially close attention as those concepts are covered in class.
 As soon as possible after class, try to work the sample exercises without looking at the answers.
-When you understand the sample exercises, practice your problem solving skills by working the related online homework questions or the extra questions in the Chemistry 109 Study Questions Moodle site for that material.
-Many of these will be directly linked to the online textbook sections.
+When you understand the sample exercises, practice your problem solving skills by working the related online homework.
 Review the learning/exam objectives that relate to a given topic as you study.